That time when Pizza Pizza hypnotized Toronto

-From their landmark first store at Parliament and Wellesley in 1967, to the invention of a heated delivery bag, advertising on the spines of Yellow Pages, and that ubiquitous 967-11-11 jingle, Pizza Pizza have always been mavericks of marketing pizza.
-With over 500 franchised stores, a successful expansion of the menu, and transformation of the in-store experience to be more like that of a restaurant, Pizza Pizza remains Toronto's de facto pizza powerhouse despite the dubious quality of its food.
-But in the 1980s, they sure had some oddball TV commercials.
+From their landmark first store at Parliament and Wellesley, to the invention of a heated delivery bag, advertising on the spines of the Yellow Pages, and that ubiquitous 967-11-11 jingle, Pizza Pizza has always been a hot pie maverick.

-For some context of the times, here's a truly atrocious 1989 pizza commercial from Buffalo which Toronto people saw courtesy of WUTV 29.
-There is simply so much wrong here it is actually a masterpiece of error, and it makes the Pizza Pizza spots look Kubrickian by comparison.
+For some context of the times, here's a truly atrocious 1989 pizza commercial from Buffalo that Toronto people saw courtesy of WUTV 29.
+There's simply so much wrong here that it's actually a masterpiece of error, and it makes the Pizza Pizza spots look Kubrickian by comparison.

 Pizza Pizza's current advertising consists mostly of radio spots pitched by their chief marketing officer Pat Finelli.